wlonk/arcadia/rules/making_characters_and_town.rst

 They have decided that the attempt to revive English magic came from an academic at Oxford, a scholar there named Wycliff.
 He began as an historian of English magic, but succumbed to the temptation many before him have, and tried his hand at practical magic.
-The difference is, it worked.
+Unlike all his predecessors attempts, it worked.
 He helped the government for less than a year before vanishing.
 All his papers were in a cipher, and half of them were missing, and so the government (and the country) have doubled down on practicality and the stiff upper lip, and given up entirely on magic.
 Most people think magic is a distraction, and that England has become better and stronger for its absence.
 Of course, perhaps people only think that because it has failed.

 They have decided to play in the town of Little Norlea, in the Southeast, not far from London, but out of the way.
 Angelo, Bridget, Carl and Dianne now choose their roles.
-They all choose the challenging route, drawing roles at random.
+They all choose the random route, drawing two roles and choosing one.
 Angelo draws the Ward and the Officer, Bridget draws the Gentleman and Clergyman, Carl draws the Invalid and Lower Servant, Dianne draws the Dandy and Companion.
-After some discussion and figuring out which roles most appeal to each of them, and which dynamics between them are most interesting, they settle on these
-roles: Angelo as the Ward, Bridget as the Clergyman, Carl as the Lower Servant, and Dianne as the Dandy.
+After some discussion and figuring out which roles most appeal to each of them, and which dynamics between them are most interesting, they settle on these roles: Angelo as the Ward, Bridget as the Clergyman, Carl as the Lower Servant, and Dianne as the Dandy.

 The Ward is Sophia Bellamy, daughter to the late Captain Lucas Bellamy and granddaughter and ward to Squire Jonas Bellamy.
 She is pretty but